 We again urged them to remove this, and any other, additive they use as they are totally unnecessary, and any product made using flour containing a non-mandatory additive is not Real Bread.
 They declined.

-It has come to the Real Bread Campaign’s attention that a UK flour miller is adding fungal amylase to most of its bread flour but not declaring it on their bags or sacks.
+In 2016, it came to the Real Bread Campaign’s attention that a UK flour mill was adding an enzyme to most of its flour but not declaring it.

 “…if an enzyme is used as a processing aid in the treatment or processing of a food and it has performed this role before the food is supplied, information about its use does not have to be passed on.
 If, however, an enzyme is added to a food as a processing aid but it is still working in the food or will not perform this role until the food is processed further down the chain, information as to its presence as an ingredient would have to be passed on until the point the enzyme has performed its role as a processing aid.”

 The following independent mills have advised the Campaign that none of their flours contain any artificial additives, other than mandatory ‘fortificants’ added as required by provision 4 of the Bread and Flour Regulations 1998:

 - Bacheldre Watermill

 - Gilchester Organics

 - Laxey Glen Mills*